kenji424/trading/README.md

 3. I picked up top 20 liquid crypto-currencies, "top20usd.csv".
 I calculated daily returns of 20 currencies with "calc-returns.py".
 Output file is "returns.csv".

 4. I calculated correlations between the 20 currencies excluding the last 1 year data with "correlations.py".
 Output file is "correlations.csv".
 All pairs show fairly high correlation coefficients, about 0.6.

+5. As crypto-currencies are highly correlated each other, I assume smaller currencies follow the direction btcusd is heading to because it is the most liquid currency.